circles-project/circles-spec/0001-profiles-as-spaces.md

 Private profiles are stored in access-controlled rooms and are available only to the members of the room.

 ## Public Profiles
 For public profile data, we take the approach in [MSC489](https://github.com/matrix-org/matrix-doc/issues/489), where the user's profile is a key/value store.
-This a simple extension to the standard Matrix profile; where it only permits two keys, `displayname` and `avatar_url`, we permit keys and values to be any strings with length 255 or less.
+This a simple extension to the standard Matrix profile.
+Where the Matrix spec permits only two valid keys, `displayname` and `avatar_url`, we permit keys and values to be any strings of length 255 or less and consisting of characters from the set of the alphanumerics plus dash (0x2d), dot (0x2e), and underscore (0x2f).

+We propose to add one more key to the user's public profile, `profile_space`.
+The user can choose to publish a `profile_space` to advertise the room id for their private profile, or they may elect to omit it.

 ## Private Profiles
 Our proposed approach for private profiles builds on an earlier